Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Broncos stats and trends

-- In Denver's eight games this year, it has four wins against the spread.
+- Denver has four wins against the spread in eight games this year.

-- Denver's games this season have gone over the total in two out of eight opportunities (25%).

-- Denver is 2-1 against the spread and 2-1 overall in games when it records more than 23.1 points.
+- Denver is 2-1 against the spread and 2-1 overall when the team puts up more than 23.1 points.

 - The Broncos have 10 giveaways this season, while the Cowboys have 14 takeaways.